create3000/sunrize/docs/_posts/documentation/a-quick-look-at-the-user-interface.md

 - **Hide Unselected Objects:** hides all unselected objects from view.
 - **Show Selected Objects:** shows all selected objects that were hidden by choosing *»Hide Selected Objects«*.
 - **Show All Objects:** displays any objects that were hidden using *»Hide Selected Objects«.*
+- **Transform to Zero:** set selected transforms to its default value and apply transformations to lowest objects.
+- **Remove Empty Groups:** removes empty grouping nodes.

 ### View